High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Related Work

+{\bf Diffusion Models for Image Compression.} Diffusion models~\cite{ho2020denoising} have rapidly achieved SOTA performance in image restoration tasks such as super-resolution~\cite{shang2024resdiff} and inpainting~\cite{lugmayr2022repaint}, and have recently been explored for image compression.
+Yang et al.~\cite{yang2024lossy} replaced the decoder with a conditional diffusion model, while other works~\cite{ghouse2023residual,hoogeboom2023high} first optimized VAE with rate–distortion objective and then applied diffusion models to enhance perceptual quality.
+Li et al.~\cite{2024Towards} proposed a two-stage extreme compression framework combining VAEs with pre-trained diffusion models, and Pan et al.~\cite{pan2022extreme} introduced text embeddings to guide diffusion-based reconstruction.
+However, existing diffusion-based compression methods primarily apply diffusion at the decoder and favor perceptual quality over reconstruction fidelity, resulting in visually pleasing but less faithful outputs.
+To address this limitation, we propose a diffusion prediction–then–residual compression paradigm that balances perceptual quality and pixel fidelity.

-{\bf Uncertainty in Bayesian Neural Networks } The uncertainty in Bayesian Neural Networks can be roughly divided into two categories \cite{der2009aleatory}.
-Epistemic uncertainty describes how much the model is uncertain about its predictions.
-Another type is aleatoric uncertainty which refers to noise inherent in observation data.
-Notably, the integration of uncertainty modeling into deep learning frameworks has enhanced the performance and resilience of deep networks across various computer vision tasks, including image segmentation~\cite{badrinarayanan2017segnet}, image super-resolution~\cite{ning2021uncertainty} and etc. Badrinarayanan \textit{et al.}~\cite{badrinarayanan2017segnet} incorporated uncertainty estimation into image segmentation tasks, leading to more reliable segmentation results, especially in ambiguous regions.
-Ning \textit{et al.}~\cite{ning2021uncertainty} extended uncertainty modeling to image super-resolution, leveraging Bayesian estimation frameworks to model the variance of super-resolution results and achieve more accurate and consistent image enhancement.
-Zhang \textit{et al.}~\cite{zhang2023exploring} proposed a scalable image compression framework that integrates uncertainty modeling into the scalable reconstruction process.
-Chan \textit{et al.} proposed Hyper-diffusion to accurately estimate epistemic and aleatoric uncertainty of the diffusion model with a single model ~\cite{chan2024hyper}.
-Nevertheless, there are few works that have investigated the uncertainty of diffusion models in image compression to the best of our knowledge.
-In this paper, we explore the influence of uncertainty in R-D loss and design an uncertainty weighted R-D loss to guide the residual compression optimization.
+{\bf Uncertainty in Bayesian Neural Networks. } Modeling uncertainty in deep learning have improved the performance and robustness of deep networks in many computer vision tasks, including image segmentation~\cite{badrinarayanan2017segnet}, image super-resolution~\cite{ning2021uncertainty} and etc. Ning \textit{et al.} ~\cite{ning2021uncertainty} extended uncertainty modeling to image super-resolution, leveraging Bayesian estimation frameworks to model the variance of super-resolution results and achieve more accurate and consistent image enhancement.
+Chan \textit{et al.} ~\cite{chan2024hyper}proposed Hyper-diffusion to accurately estimate epistemic and aleatoric uncertainty of the diffusion model with a single model.
+Kou \textit{et al.} proposed BayesDiff that enabled the simultaneous delivery of image samples and pixel-wise uncertainty estimates based on the Last Layer Laplace Approximation (LLLA)~\cite{kou2023bayesdiff}.
+Few studies have explored diffusion model uncertainty in image compression.
+This paper examines its impact on residual compression and proposes an uncertainty-weighted R-D loss for optimization.